 The App Engine Images service also provided functionality to avoid dynamic requests to your application by handling image resizing using a serving URL.
 If you want similar functionality, you can generate the re-sized images ahead of time and upload them to Cloud Storage for serving.
 Alternatively, you could use a third-party content delivery network (CDN) service that offers image resizing.

-We recommend that you update your app to use Cloud Logging, which supports the same features as App Engine logging such as filtering messages that your app writes by severity and correlating those messages with specific requests.
-As an alternative, you can enable filtering and correlating by writing log messages that contain specific data structured in a JSON object.For more information, see Migrating to Cloud Logging.
+We recommend that you update your app to use Cloud Logging, which supports features such as viewing logs in the Logs Viewer, downloading logs, filtering messages by severity, and correlating app messages with specific requests.
+As an alternative, you can enable these features by writing log messages that contain specific data structured in a JSON object.For more information, see Migrating to Cloud Logging.

 MemcacheIf your Python 2 app explicitly uses Memcache, you need to migrate to another caching solution before you can run your app in a Python 3 environment.
 We recommend using Memorystore for Redis as your caching service.
 For details, see Migrating Memcache to Memorystore.